appacademy/prep-work/coding-test-1/introduction-to-programming-3.md

 ## Breaking Out of Loops

-Let's write some code that finds an item in an array and prints its
+Let's write some code that asks for the user to write a string, and re-prompt them if they're incorrect:
-position:

 ```ruby
 puts("Please type GIZMO")